hep-gc/cloudscheduler/ansible-playbook/README.md

 The Ansible playbook contained within this directory will build cloudscheduler version 2 in a machine with the fully qualified domain name (FQDN) of "csv2-sa.heprc.uvic.ca".
-To reset the FQDN, run "../utilities/reset_stand_alone_hostname".
+To reset the FQDN, run:

+    ../utilities/reset_stand_alone_hostname

 The target machine should have the following characteristics:

    - Real or virtual.
    - At least 2 cores